 Those working in logistics and fulfillment centers, as well as professional truck drivers, are subject to a higher likelihood of a vehicular accident, slip and fall or head injury.

-Do I Have a Case for Workers' Compensation Benefits?
+Do I Have a Case for Workers' Compensation Benefits from a Workplace Injury?

 If you are injured while performing services for your employer, you may have a case.
 This is true even if you were working from home at the time.
 You may qualify for workers’ compensation in San Diego even if you have a repetitive stress injury that develops over many months or years.
 It’s essential to speak to an attorney to safeguard your legal rights.